Hop Latent Viroid (HLVd)

 How It Works

-*Important Disclaimer = Sample collection for HLVd requires using a 10% bleach solution, instead of 70% alcohol.
+Important Disclaimer = Sample collection for HLVd requires using a 10% bleach solution, instead of 70% alcohol.
 MODIFY ALL STEPS IN THE SAMPLE COLLECTION PROTOCOL TO USE 10% BLEACH INSTEAD OF 70% ALCOHOL.
-This is required to destroy virus particles and prevent spreading infections between your plants.
-Alcohol will not destroy the virus completely – you MUST use a diluted solution of 1 part bleach to 9 parts water.
+This is required to destroy viroid particles in contaminating plant tissue and prevent spreading infections between your plants.
+Alcohol will not adequately decontaminate viroid infected tissue – you MUST use a diluted solution of 1 part bleach to 9 parts water.

 HLVd Screening works on all plant species.
-However, when testing cannabis, we require using a special RNA collection kit that we provide included with the cost of testing.
-Our kits enable you to collect viral RNA from mature leaves or flower without extracting any cannabinoids, which makes samples legal to mail back to our lab from anywhere.
+However, particularly when testing cannabis, we require using a special RNA collection kit that we developed specifically for plant viroid RNA sampling.
+Our kits enable you to collect viral RNA from mature leaves or flower without extracting any cannabinoids, which makes samples legal to mail back to our lab from anywhere in the world.
 We have validated this specifically on plants showing symptoms of HLVd infection in a fully operational licensed commercial cultivation facility.
-Our test can specifically and sensitively distinguish HLVd from other plant pathogens, even other RNA viruses, that might be causing symptoms of stunted growth.
+Our test can specifically and sensitively distinguish HLVd from other plant pathogens, even other viroids, that might be causing symptoms of stunted growth.

 We include an internal positive control in every test reaction and negative controls in every batch of tests we run.
 The positive control provides a known reference so that we can obtain a conclusive result for the specific presence or absence of HLVd RNA in a sample.
 A positive control ensures that negative test results don’t simply arise from poor sample quality or other factors that could prevent successful detection.
 Negative controls (a “blank” test that doesn’t contain sample material) ensure we don’t generate erroneous false positives due to potential contamination.
 This extra information is incredibly useful when screening for low levels of HLVd.